-Lavender has a relaxing and calming effect, increases concentration and immunity and it helps to improve your sleep.
+Lavender has a relaxing and calming effect, increases concentration and immunity and helps to improve your sleep.

 Our food technologist Charlotte did some developments with fruit & botanicals and discovered that lavender makes a great pair with blueberry or blackcurrant.
 Check out more about winning fruit & flower combinations.

 Consumers are very receptive to alternatives they perceive to be more natural.
 Within health and wellness culture, high levels of supplement usage across demographic groups reflect a preference for “natural” remedies and lifestyle changes compared to use of pharmaceuticals (according to Hartman's Health + Wellness 2019 report).

 The idea of food (and supplements) as medicine is now mainstream.
 Read our blog about blurring lines between snacks & food supplements to find out more.

 Iron is an important mineral required for a number of essential cell functions, yet iron deficiency is still the most prevalent micronutrient deficiency in the world today.
 Encapsulation technology makes sure that the unpleasant off-taste of iron is significantly reduced. 🙌